Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 Around this time, non-pregnant women will notice their vagina becomes dry, or they have a thick white vaginal discharge due to fall of estrogen and progesterone just before the start of period.

-If pregnant, your hormone will stay elevated and cause you to feel wet due to excessive vaginal discharge.
+If pregnant, your hormone will stay elevated and cause you to feel wet due to more vaginal discharge.
+However, discharge alone cannot confirm pregnancy because it can also change with infections, sexual arousal, or normal cycle changes.

 Because you already are experiencing early pregnancy symptoms does not mean you will always get a positive pregnancy test.